EdenEast/nightfox.nvim/usage.md

 ## Compile

 Nightfox is a highly customizable and configurable colorscheme.
-There are endless ways to customize nightfox.
 This does however come at the cost of complexity and execution time.

-Nightfox can pre compute the results of your configuration and store the results in a compiled lua file.
-After nightfox use these precached values to set it's highlights.
+Nightfox pre-computes the result of your configuration and saves the lua bytecode in a cache to be used on next load.
+This significantly speeds up nightfox's execution time.
+Changes to your configuration will be re-computed and cached automatically.

 By default nightfox writes the compiled results into the system's `cache` directory.
 On unix this is `$XDG_CACHE_HOME/nvim/nightfox` and on windows this is `%localappdata%\\Temp\\nvim\\nightfox`.